-- i.
-Provider Administration of Medications.
-Select one: - Not applicable. (do not complete the remaining items) - Waiver providers are responsible for the administration of medications to waiver participants who cannot self-administer and/or have responsibility to oversee participant self-administration of medications. (complete the remaining items) - ii.
+Safeguards Concerning the Use of Seclusion.
+Specify the safeguards that the State has established concerning the use of each type of seclusion.
+State laws, regulations, and policies that are referenced a available to CMS upon request through the Medicaid agency or the operating agency (if applicable). ıre ii.
 State Policy.
 Summarize the State policies that apply to the administration of medications by waiver providers or waiver provider responsibilities when participants self-administer medications, including (if applicable) policies concerning medication administration by non-medical waiver provider personnel.
 State laws, regulations, and policies referenced in the specification are available to CMS upon request through the Medicaid agency or the operating agency (if applicable).

-Mec lication Error Reporting.
-Select one of the following: 0 Providers that are responsible for medication administration are required to both record and remedication errors to a State agency (or agencies).
-Complete the following three items: (a) Specify State agency (or agencies) to which errors are reported: (b) Specify the types of medication errors that providers are required to record : (c) Specify the types of medication errors that providers must report to the State: 0 Providers responsible for medication administration are required to record medication errors b make information about medication errors available only when requested by the State.
-Specify the types of medication errors that providers are required to record: perf Corresight Responsibility.
-Specify the State agency (or agencies) responsible for monitoring the formance of waiver providers in the administration of medications to waiver participants and how moni erformed and its frequency.

-Quality Improvement: Health and Welfare

-As a distinct component of the State's quality improvement strategy, provide information in the following fields to detail the State's methods for discovery and remediation.

-a.
-Methods for Discovery: Health and Welfare

-The state demonstrates it has designed and implemented an effective system for assuring waiver participant health and welfare.
-(For waiver actions submitted before June 1, 2014, this assurance read "The State, on an ongoing basis, identifies, addresses, and seeks to prevent the occurrence of abuse, neglect and exploitation.") i.
-Sub-Assurances:
+iii.
+Medication Error Reporting.
+Select one of the following: Providers that are responsible for medication administration are required to both record and repor medication errors to a State agency (or agencies).
+Complete the following three items: (a) Specify State agency (or agencies) to which errors are reported: (b) Specify the types of medication errors that providers are required to record : (c) Specify the types of medication errors that providers must report to the State: Providers responsible for medication administration are required to record medication errors but make information about medication errors available only when requested by the State.
+Specify the types of medication errors that providers are required to record: iv.
+State Oversight Responsibility.
+Specify the State agency (or agencies) responsible for monitoring the performance of waiver providers in the administration of medications to waiver participants and how monitoring is performed and its frequency.
+Appendix G: Participant Safeguards Quality Improvement: Health and Welfare omponent of the State's quality improvement strategy, provide information in the following fields to detail the ls for discovery and remediation.
+The st and w identif ds for Discovery: Health and Welfare at the demonstrates it has designed and implemented an effective system for assuring waiver participant health elfare.
+(For waiver actions submitted before June 1, 2014, this assurance read "The State, on an ongoing basis, ites, addresses, and seeks to prevent the occurrence of abuse, neglect and exploitation.")
+Sub-Assurances: a.

-a.
 Sub-assurance: The state demonstrates on an ongoing basis that it identifies, addresses and seeks to prevent instances of abuse, neglect, exploitation and unexplained death.
-(Performance measures in this sub-assurance include all Appendix G performance measures for waiver actions submitted before June 1, 2014.)
+(Performance measures in th sub-assurance include all Appendix G performance measures for waiver actions submitted before June 2014.)
+Performance Measures sub-assurance), complete the following.

-For each performance measure the State will use to assess compliance with the statutory assurance (or sub-assurance), complete the following.
 Where possible, include numerator/denominator.